heycarsten/personal-page/README.md

 - iA Writer: Awesome writing tool with Markdown support
 - Working Copy: Great app for interacting with Git repos
 - GoCoEdit: Great text editor for code and can SSH too

+All those apps work on the iPhone too and I've used them all on there too.

 ### VirtualBox